dellimone/GMOO_project/README.md

 and Recent Developments with
 Hybridization Perspectives,Saptarshi Sengupta, Sanchita Basak and Richard Alan Peters](https://doi.org/10.3390/make1010010)

-_This project is part of the Global and Multi-objective Optimization._
+_This project is part of the Global and Multi-objective Optimization exam._